athalia123/geo_ubc_classes/README.md

 # geo_ubc_classes

 This is a website to show the locations of all my registered classes on my schedule on the UBC Vancouver campus map. :)
-Using python's matplotlib, pandas and deployment with streamlit.
+Using python's geopandas and deployment with streamlit.
+Wayfinding using Mapbox Directions API.

 Systems used:
 - python (programming language)